search

 Just as their name implies, gate valves come with an interior gate that may be lowered to stop or reduce the flow of water.
 They help control the flow rate better than a simple open and close mechanism.
 This makes them ideal for homes with a stubborn water hammer problem.

-Note that, over time, stem and valve nuts may grow loose and cause leaks.
-On the other hand, a gate valve that is not used regularly may become stuck and unusable.
+Note that, over time, stem and valve nuts may grow loose and cause leaks, while a gate valve that is not used regularly may become stuck and unusable.
+To mitigate these issues, it’s crucial to get high-quality gate valves from a reputable valve supplier who offers durable products and can provide expert advice on proper maintenance and usage to extend the valve’s lifespan.

 2. Ball Valve